nathanvda/cocoon/README.markdown

 });
 ```

 The `association-insertion-node` will determine where to add it.
-You can choose any selector here, or specify this (default it is the parent-container).
+You can choose any selector here, or specify this.
+Also, you can pass a function that returns an arbitrary node.
+The default is the parent-container, if you don't specify anything.

 The `association-insertion-method` will determine where to add it in relation with the node.
 Any jQuery DOM Manipulation method can be set but we recommend sticking to any of the following: `before`, `after`, `append`, `prepend`.
 It is unknown at this time what others would do.

 The `association-insertion-traversal` will allow node selection to be relative to the link.

 For example: